Remember Stella Lansing - the woman who affected film in strange ways?

 It was about five years ago that I happened across a Grail story I had not encountered before.
 It was about sir Galahad.
 In this tale Galahad finds himself on a remote island.
 The island was called Sarras.
 On that island was a city which was also called Sarras.
 It was here in the city of Sarras that Galahad, after years of questing, had at long last laid hold of the object for which he had searched.
 He takes up the cup, gazes into it, and is instantly spirited up to heaven.
 He dies on Sarras having successfully completed his arduous quest.
 But it’s funny how quirky little things can sometimes lead us to great answers.
 In this case it was a grammatical quirk in the story.
 I noticed the word “Sarras” was a palindrome, and although I found that interesting it was a few days yet before an idea would occur to me.
 I wrote down the word on a piece of paper.
 I took a pair of scissors and cut the word in half right between the two Rs.
 I then took a hand mirror and placed one half of the word against the mirror.
 Because Sarras is a palindrome what the mirror revealed was the other half of the word, thus completing the word entire—SARRAS.
 This experiment led to an insight.

-Many of the Grail stories we’re familiar with today were significantly shaped—though not originally derived—starting around the 13th century and were heavily influenced by Gnostic traditions, traditions which held that all people bear within them the spark of divinity.
+Many of the Grail stories we’re familiar with today were significantly shaped—though not originally derived—starting around the 12th century and were heavily influenced by Gnostic traditions; traditions which held that all people bear within them the spark of divinity.
 But it is up to the people, these same traditions tell us, to realize this truth for themselves.
-The idea of the Holy Grail, I learned, serves as a tool to lead those who quest after it to that realization.
+The idea of the Holy Grail serves as a tool to lead those who quest after it to this realization.
 But what the quester also discovers is that a literal cup is unnecessary and never existed in history.
-The Grail is a concept to be grasped, rather than an object to be obtained.
+The Grail is a spiritual concept to be grasped rather than an object to be obtained.
 It's the stories that are important, for it is through the stories that the mystery has been preserved and passed down to posterity.